[Update] What Basic Benefits Must a Company Provide Employees?

 - Workers' compensation insurance – Gives financial support to people unable to work as a result of a workplace injury or illness.

-- Health insurance – For companies with 50 or more employees.
-Under the Affordable Care Act, large firms face fines if they do not make affordable coverage available by 2016.
+- Health insurance – For companies with 50 or more full-time employees, including full-time equivalent employees.
+Under the Affordable Care Act, applicable large employers risk a potential assessment if they do not offer adequate and affordable coverage to their full-time employees and their dependents.

 - Family and medical leave – Employees in private firms with 50 or more employees, and all public employees, are eligible for up to 12 weeks of job-protected, unpaid leave during a 12-month period for qualifying family and medical reasons, and to handle qualifying exigencies, as well as up to 26 workweeks of unpaid, job protected leave in a single 12-month period under the Military Caregiver Leave.